 A virtual credit card is a free service that creates a unique credit card number for every new transaction when shopping online.
-Some banks, including Bank of America and Capital One, offer virtual credit card options linked to your traditional credit card account.
+Some banks, including Capital One and Citi, offer virtual credit card options linked to your traditional credit card account.
 To learn about details on where and how to use virtual credit cards, along with the pros and cons of virtual credit cards, see below.

 Where Can Virtual Credit Cards Be Used?

 A virtual credit card offers an added layer of security when making purchases online — but virtual credit cards cannot be used in stores.
 Unlike a traditional credit card, which has a set of numbers and other identifying information physically imprinted on it, a virtual credit card generates a disposable number for each transaction.
 This one-time use approach helps reduce the risk of fraud and prevents merchants from storing useable credit card information.

 Most banks offer virtual credit card options for eligible accounts.
 If your current account isn’t eligible, you can apply for one to receive access to virtual credit card features.
 Here are three bank options:

 - Capital One’s virtual credit card option is through its own intelligent assistant, Eno.
 Eno is a free browser extension for Google Chrome or Mozilla Firefox that can be linked to your eligible Capital One credit card.
 Eno is merchant-specific, meaning it has the ability to save the same virtual credit card number for ongoing payments or to autofill your card information when you visit the online retailer in the future.
 (For the list of Capital One store-branded credit cards, see our article.)

 - Select Citi credit cards include access to a Virtual Account Number feature that also generates a unique number for you to use when shopping online.
 The service is free.